Comprehensive Urology Care for Advanced Practice Providers:

 INTENDED AUDIENCE:

-The program is designed for physicians, advanced practice providers; nurses; and healthcare professionals involved in the treatment of patients with genitourinary cancers.
+The program is designed for advanced practice providers including physician assistants and nurse practitioners involved in the treatment of patients with genitourinary disorders.

 ACCREDITATION STATEMENT: